-What are the critical signs of stress in a dog and what can be done?
-You might not think about it all that often, but your dog has thoughts and emotions just as people do.
-Dogs can get excited, joyful, and can easily be playful when they are in the right mood.
+What are the critical signs of stress in a dog, and what can be done?
+You might not think about it often, but your dog has thoughts and emotions as people do.
+Dogs can get excited and joyful and can easily be playful when in the right mood.
 Likewise, your dog can also be fearful, anxious, and stressed when put in uncomfortable situations.

-Some dogs have separation anxiety, meaning that they cannot handle being separated from their owners for a period of time.
-Other dogs have trouble in cars, as the experience of being in a car can be extremely unfamiliar and terrifying to dogs, especially younger ones.
+Some dogs have separation anxiety, meaning they cannot handle being separated from their owners for some time.
+Other dogs have trouble in cars, as the experience of being in a car can be highly unfamiliar and terrifying to dogs, especially younger ones.

 Some dogs might become stressed because they are not being cared for properly.
-With this many reasons why your dog can be stressed, you might feel at a loss as to what you can do.
+With these many reasons why your dog can be highlighted, you might feel at a loss as to what you can do.
 Thankfully, there are many ways that you can help reduce stress in your dog, no matter what the situation is.

 What Are the Critical Signs of Stress in Dogs?

-Humans can usually identify when they are stressed, and they can communicate it with others so that people around them know what is going on.
-Sadly, as much as dog owners would like it, dogs cannot speak about how they feel.
+Humans can usually identify when they are stressed and communicate it with others so that people around them know what is happening.
+Sadly, dogs cannot speak about their feelings as much as owners would like.

-This leaves it up to you, as the owner of the dog, to determine how your dog is feeling based on the way it is behaving.
+As the dog owner, this leaves it up to you to determine how your dog is feeling based on how it behaves.
 For example, some of the signs that your dog is stressed can include things such as:

 - digging and chewing